TJHeuvel/rival-doc/index.md

 You can get Rival on the Unity Asset Store: [Link](todo)

+This package is verified with Unity 2020.3, and it is recommended that you use only that version.

 In Rival, the recommended way to get started implementing your own character is by doing these steps:
 - Generate the code for your new character by using the **Character Controller Wizard** window.
 - Add the generated character authoring component to a GameObject.